jeeliz/jeelizFaceFilter/README.md

 ### Using ES6
-`/dist/jeelizFaceFilterES6.js` is exactly the same than `/dist/jeelizFaceFilter.js` except that it works with ES6, so you can import it directly using :
+`/dist/jeelizFaceFilterES6.js` is exactly the same than `/dist/jeelizFaceFilter.js` except that it works with ES6, so you can import it directly using:

 ```javascript
 import 'dist/jeelizFaceFilterES6.js'